jolace/reukemaLaravelAssessment/README.md

 # Reukema Laravel assessment 20230103

 Application is set to work in few docker enviorments.
-1. Docker **app-reukema** contain application code and execute all client requests and cronjob commands
+1. Docker **app-reukema** contain application code and execute all client requests
 2. Docker **app-reukema-queue** care about executing laravel asynchronous jobs
+3. Docker **app-reukema-scheduler** care about cronjob commands
-3. Docker **mysql-reukema** is mysql 8 server for mySql database.
+4. Docker **mysql-reukema** is mysql 8 server for mySql database.
-4. Docker **adminer-reukema** is with installed Adminer UI for manage mySql database
+5. Docker **adminer-reukema** is with installed Adminer UI for manage mySql database

 ## Runing the application